Engineered Hardwood Flooring Installation Checklist

 Speaking of proper care, you shouldn’t launch into any flooring installation without understanding the necessary maintenance you’ll face afterward.
 Let’s talk about some of the tasks you’ll need to deal with to maintain engineered hardwood floors.

 Although every kind of floor gets dirty eventually, engineered hardwood floors are especially talented at showing off dust and dirt.
-You’ll need to prepare to clean them regularly thoroughly.
+You’ll need to prepare to clean them regularly and thoroughly.
 Otherwise, the floors will collect excessive dust and dirt levels, leading to increased allergens and health issues within your family.

 Although traditional sweeping and vacuuming are important, don’t forget that you’ll need to mop your engineered hardwood floors often – especially in rooms that receive lots of traffic.
 This prevents your beautiful new floors from losing their shine.
 Just avoid letting standing water sit.
 Always dry off any remaining moisture.